 Publications & conference papers by Prolinnova partners

-Solidarity calabash for developing agroecology in Senegal (pdf 531 KB) in Appropriate Technology (AT) magazine 49 (3), by Djibril Thiam, Peter Gubbels, Assane Guèye & Ann Waters-Bayer
+Solidarity calabash for developing agroecology in Senegal in Appropriate Technology 49 (3), by Djibril Thiam, Peter Gubbels, Assane Guèye & Ann Waters-Bayer

-Learning from Covid-19 to improve food and nutrition security (pdf 518 KB) in AT 49 (1), by Vincent Mariadho, Prolinnova–Kenya coordinator and Recognising farmer innovation in water management in northern Senegal, by Oumy Ndiaye & Abdel-Karim Ali Mahamane
+Learning from Covid-19 to improve food and nutrition security (pdf 518 KB) in Appropriate Technology 49 (1), by Vincent Mariadho, Prolinnova–Kenya coordinator and Recognising farmer innovation in water management in northern Senegal, by Oumy Ndiaye & Abdel-Karim Ali Mahamane

 The March 2021 issue of Appropriate Technology 48 (1) published two articles on women innovators in Kenya and Nepal: